 After alcohol, marijuana is the drug most often found in the blood of drivers involved in crashes, NIH states.
 Tests for detecting marijuana in drivers measure the level of delta-9- tetrahydrocannabinol (THC), marijuana’s mind-altering ingredient, in the blood.
 But the role that marijuana plays in crashes is often unclear.
 THC can be detected in body fluids for days or even weeks after use, and it is often combined with alcohol.
 The risk associated with marijuana in combination with alcohol, cocaine, or benzodiazepines appears to be greater than that for either drug by itself.
 Several studies have shown that drivers with THC in their blood were roughly twice as likely to be responsible for a deadly crash or be killed than drivers who hadn’t used drugs or alcohol.

 Along with marijuana, prescription drugs are also commonly linked to drugged driving crashes, according to NIH.
-A 2010 nationwide study of deadly crashes found that about 47% of drivers who tested positive for drugs had used a prescription drug, compared to 37% of those had used marijuana and about 10% of those who had used cocaine.
+A 2010 nationwide study of deadly crashes found that about 47% of drivers who tested positive for drugs had used a prescription drug, compared to 37% of those who had used marijuana and about 10% of those who had used cocaine.
 The most common prescription drugs found were pain relievers.

 Legal Liability & Damages in Drunk Driving Accidents

 To discuss your legal options, contact our offices in Pikeville, Kentucky, today to speak with a knowledgeable drunk driving accident lawyer.
 Protect yourself and your family.
-Call us today or fill out our online form to get started.
+Call us today at 877-712-3620 or fill out our online form to get started.